dotnet/runtime/src/mono/wasi/README.md

 ## Try it out

-Before diving into how to build latest bits from runtime repository, here is a quick overview of how to consume published artifacts.
+Here is a quick overview of how to consume published artifacts.
 Assuming .NET SDK is already installed

 ```
 dotnet workload install wasi-experimental